Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Reliability and validity analysis

-\textbf{Extrinsic limits of $k$-WL (learning dynamics)} In practice, GNNs may not learn representations that align with the colorings produced by $k$-WL, or even be able to (e.g., due to inductive biases of SGD, data sampling).
+In practice, GNNs may not learn representations that align with the colorings produced by $k$-WL, or even be able to (e.g., due to inductive biases of gradient descent, data sampling).
 However, survey participants indicated that they believe that GNNs can \survey{almost always ($3.714 \pm 0.825$)} learn such representations (\hyperref[Q25]{Q25}).
 Furthermore, depending on the task, it may be more optimal for GNNs to learn representations that are not aligned with $k$-WL colorings.
 In other words, $k$-WL-aligned representations may not be optimal for a specific task, even if they are optimal for arbitrary tasks.
-For example, consider a task whose sample space is the ${\cal G}_1, {\cal G}_2, {\cal G}_4$ in Figure \ref{fig:example}, with labels: $y_{{\cal G}_1} = 0, y_{{\cal G}_2} = 0, y_{{\cal G}_4} = 1$.
-The 1-WL colorings for ${\cal G}_1, {\cal G}_2$ would be distinct, but since these graphs share the same label, it would be more optimal for a GNN to learn identical or similar representations for both, so that \textsc{Decoder} requires a less complex decision boundary.
+For example, consider a task whose sample space is the ${\mathcal G}_1, {\mathcal G}_2, {\mathcal G}_4$ in Figure \ref{fig:example}, with labels: $y_{{\mathcal G}_1} = 0, y_{{\mathcal G}_2} = 0, y_{{\mathcal G}_4} = 1$.
+The 1-WL colorings for ${\mathcal G}_1, {\mathcal G}_2$ would be distinct, but since these graphs share the same label, it would be more optimal for a GNN to learn identical or similar representations for both, so that \textsc{Decoder} requires a less complex decision boundary.

-\subsubsection{Benchmarking expressive power}
+\subsection{Benchmarking expressive power}

-We investigate the extent to which $k$-WL colorings are relevant to and empirically align with GNN representations on real-world graph tasks, and compare our findings with survey responses.
+We investigate the extent to which $k$-WL colorings are relevant to and 1-WL colorings empirically align with GNN representations on real-world graph tasks, and compare our findings with our survey results.
 We run experiments with 1-WL and GIN (which is exactly as powerful as 1-WL in theory) on popular graph-level and node-level benchmarks (Table \ref{tab:benchmarks}).
 We audit these benchmarks because they have been used by seminal papers that connect $k$-WL to GNNs to validate the effectiveness of more expressive architectures \cite{xu2018how, Morris2019WeisfeilerAL, Zopf20221WLEI}.
 The benchmarks are from common graph domains (e.g., bioinformatics, social networks, citation networks), and some have node features while others do not.
+Herein, we assume these benchmarks are reasonable measurements of real-world task performance; we critically expand on this assumption in \S\ref{sec:graph-tasks-benchmarks}.